Sic Itur Ad Astra – Thus The Way To The Stars : 140 years of astronomy

 If updating/changing your browser is not possible, do not panic - all of the LAS website is still available to you and we are working to make the layout compatible with outdated browsers.

 Please note that this event is not open to the general public without prior arrangement with the LAS Secretary.
-The first part of the AGM is the business of the Society for the past year, but following tea/coffee we will have the following short presentations by society members.
-Speaker Title To be confirmed To be […]Continue Reading »
+The first part of the AGM is the business of the […]Continue Reading »

 Please note that this event is not open to the general public without prior arrangement with the LAS Secretary.
-The 2014-2015 AGM takes place on Friday, 15th May 2015 at the Quaker Meeting House, 22 School Lane in Liverpool City Centre.
-The first part of the AGM is the business of the Society for the […]Continue Reading »
+The 2014-2015 AGM takes place on Friday, 15th May 2015 at […]Continue Reading »